byzheng/my-website/content/post/tiddlywiki/index.md

 ---

-I have been looking for a simple and flexible tool to manage projects, take notes from reading (e.g. literature and online), and track results of data analysis, e.g. EverNote, OneNote, Trac, JIRA, github, RMarkdown, etc. The tools are designed to develop software, but too complicated for daily usages of project management and data analysis.
+I have been looking for a simple and flexible tool to manage projects, take notes from reading (e.g. literature and online), and track results of data analysis, e.g. EverNote, OneNote, Trac, JIRA, github, RMarkdown, etc. The tools are designed to develop software, but too complicated for daily usages.
 Recently, [Tiddlywiki](https://tiddlywiki.com/) and [Projectify](https://thaddeusjiang.github.io/Projectify/) pops up from random goggling.
 [Tiddlywiki](https://tiddlywiki.com/) is a non-linear notebook for storing information.
 I found it is very useful and simple to manage my research projects and take notes of data analysis as a data scientist and digital agronomist.

+## Project management

+I always work to multiple projects at the same time.
+Beyond the project management by project members, I prefer to keep a personal project management to track, hold and restore my activities related with a specific project.
+[Projectify](https://thaddeusjiang.github.io/Projectify/) is a preconfigured Tiddlywiki for project management to capture thoughts, plan projects, and schedule tasks.
+Projectify manages projects through [tags](https://tiddlywiki.com/static/Tagging.html) in Tiddlywiki.
+Adding tags into the new tiddler can easily associate it into [one or multiple projects ](https://thaddeusjiang.github.io/Projectify/).

+## Reading notes

 ## Data analysis